Non-Owner car insurance

 If you live with the family member, you should be added to their policy as a driver.

 No. Company cars are usually exempt from non-owner insurance.
 Though it never hurts to ask to be sure, usually, a company vehicle policy covers the car when it’s used for business.
-If you use the company car all the time, you should add a drive other car endorsement to further protect you in case of accidents.
+If you use the company car all the time, you could add a drive other car endorsement to further financially protect you in case of accidents.

 No, but their car insurance might (assuming they have collision and comprehensive).
 Non-owner insurance doesn’t provide collision or comprehensive coverage.
 However, it will help if your friend’s policy is maxed out and the other car is damaged and/or the other party was injured.